kitpages/KitpagesCmsBundle/README.md

 This bundle is used to manage editorial content in a website.

-This is a beta version.
+This is a stable version.

 Author : Philippe Le Van (twitter @plv) http://www.kitpages.fr